Rights about Providers and Appointments

 You have the right to:

-- understand the health insurance you enrolled in;
+• understand the health insurance you enrolled in;

-- request a review of your health insurance provider’s decisions about whether and how much they pay toward your medical care;
+• request a review of your health insurance provider’s decisions about whether and how much they pay toward your medical care;

-- file an appealA complaint that you can file if your insurance plan won’t cover a service or prescription or ends your coverage. of your health insurance provider’s decisions about whether and how much they pay toward your medical care; and,
+• file an appeal of your health insurance provider’s decisions about whether and how much they pay toward your medical care; and,

-- file complaints.
+• file complaints.

 If you need more help, you can talk to someone at the New Mexico Aging and Disability Resource Center.
 Call (800) 432-2080 or TTY (505) 476-4937.